wcm-io-caravan/caravan-commons/stream/src/site/markdown/index.md

 ### Overview

-This bundle is deprecated.
+_This bundle is deprecated._

-It was an intermediate solution for supporting a Java 7 in wcm.io Caravan.
+It was an intermediate solution for supporting Java 7 in wcm.io Caravan.